 In addition to Chicken and Herring, the formulas include Potatoes and a select number of fruit and vegetable ingredients.
 While we don’t believe Potatoes are the ideal source of carbohydrates, the portion of them in these formulas is low enough that is not of significant concern.

-In addition, protein is unlikely to provide a significant portion of plant-based protein which ensures the vast majority of the protein present is from meat and fish sources.
+In addition, Potatoes are unlikely to provide a significant portion of plant-based protein which ensures the vast majority of the protein present is from meat and fish sources.
 Some examples of other fruits and vegetables present in small quantities are Pomegranate, Apples, Carrots, and Spinach.

 Examples of meat and fish ingredients present in the formulas include Chicken, Turkey, Mackerel, Herring and some Organ meats like Liver and Heart.
 The fish ingredients help boost the levels of the Omega Fatty Acids which can provide a range of health benefits.
 The organ meats can provide high levels of vitamins and minerals that aren’t as abundant in traditional meat cuts.